 Ok, so the Tuscan countryside is probably not best appreciated when the region is transitioning from Winter into Spring, before the trees and flowers have properly begun to bloom, and the fields take on the lush green hue that you see in all the photos, but that was a small price to pay.

 We headed south from Siena, driving through the ancient village of Buonconvento (“happy place”).
 Completely walled in 1371 and with only two entrance gates, Buonconvento is located at the point where the rivers Arbia and Ombre converge, and was historically an important stop for travellers on the Via Francigena – a pilgrim route running from Calais (France) to Rome (Italy).

-I actually would’ve loved to have gotten out of the car and had a quick look around Buonconvento, rather than simply admiring the village through the windows of our vehicle, but there was wine tasting to be done.
+I actually would’ve loved to have gotten out of the car and had a quick look around Buonconvento, rather than simply admiring the village through the windows of our vehicle, but there was wine tasting in Tuscany to be done.

 Abbadia Ardenga winery is housed inside a custard-yellow-painted building that’s surrounded by rolling hills, fertile farmland, and tall cypress trees.
 It’s located on the site of an ancient “stage station” on the Via Francigena: a place of transit of the goods exchanged between the Etruscan towns of Chiusi, Roselle, Arezzo and Volterra.